TorNATO-PRO/TorNATO-PRO.github.io/src/content/posts/stack-safe-purescript.md

   go (Cons x xs) k = go xs (\res -> k (fn x res))
 ```

 Great, now our function is stack safe?
-Now lets try running the code on a large list using spago repl with Purescript `0.15.15`.
+Now let's try running the code on a large list using spago repl with Purescript `0.15.15`.
 If you are like me, you probably just encountered a runtime crash!

 ```
 > foldrCPS (\x xs -> x + xs) 0 $ List.range 0 100000